Alfakynz/Default-Gamemode/README.md

 ## ✨ Features

 - Changes the default gamemode when creating a new world
-- Supports all gamemodes: Survival, Hardcore, Creative, and Debug
+- Supports all gamemodes: Survival, Hardcore, Creative, and Spectator
-- ~~Includes settings to configure which gamemode to set as default (with [ModMenu](https://modrinth.com/mod/mOgUt4GM) and [Cloth Config API](https://modrinth.com/mod/9s6osm5g))~~
+- Includes settings to configure which gamemode to set as default ~~(with [ModMenu](https://modrinth.com/mod/mOgUt4GM) and [Cloth Config API](https://modrinth.com/mod/9s6osm5g))~~

 ## 🔄 Versions